thomas-rocha/cse15l-lab-reports/lab1.md

 *Using the `cd` command with no arguments*:
 ```
-[user@sahara ~]$ cd
+[user@sahara ~/lecture1]$ cd
 [user@sahara ~]$
 ```
-The working directory for this command was `/home`.
-This output was given because no directory was passed as an argument, meaning the current directory stayed the same.
+The working directory for this command was `/home/lecture1`.
+This output was given because no directory was passed as an argument, meaning the current directory became the root directory.
 This is not an error.

 *Using the `cd` command with a directory as an argument:*